Sources

 Full

-expatriates are those posted to Asia by their employers.
-It used to be standard that they were provided with luxurious housing, expensive private schools for children, annual fly-backs to their home country, country-clubs and
+expatriates are those managers posted to Asia by their employers.
+It used to be

-a hardship bonus.
-Today, these “standard benefits” are no longer standard
+country-clubs and a hardship bonus.
+Today, these “standard benefits”

-with most organizations.
+are no longer standard with most organizations.

-In choosing people suitable for expatriate postings, there are many elements to consider.
-It has been found that people with
+In choosing people suitable for expatriate postings, there are many

-also be more adaptable to foreign cultures.
+environments can also be more adaptable to foreign cultures.

 Another key element is the commitment of the expatriate’s family and,